-The Centre for Financial and Corporate Integrity (CFCI) was established in 2017 with the purpose of exploring the complex interrelationships between economics, finance, accounting and law that together inform transformative events facing global corporations and affect relevant stakeholders in terms of social, economic and environmental welfare and sustainability.
+The Centre for Financial and Corporate Integrity (CFCI) was established in 2017 with the purpose of addressing the contemporary problem of economic/financial crime and mismanagement across all aspects of business activity and the extent to which such cases affect relevant stakeholders in terms of social, economic, and environmental welfare and sustainability.

-Our aim is to deliver research that can better interpret such events and have meaningful impact for policy makers and society.
+Our aim is to deliver research that can better interpret such problems, find solutions, and has meaningful impact for policy makers and society.

 Our moto is to “Eradicate Economic Inequality and Corruption by Celebrating Corporate Integrity and Individual Accountability”.
 As such, we aim to provide solutions to both national and international problems that not only affect current global citizens but our future generations as well.

-CFCI brings our expertise in finance, economics, corporate accountability and law together to provide an appropriate ‘hub’ to explore the synergetic and inter-disciplinary nature of such research problems.
 We all understand that to deliver research that can better interpret, challenge and have meaningful impact for policy makers, there is a need to move away from a traditional discipline-specific approach and adopt a more holistic model that focuses on both the internal and external drivers of financial and economic contemporary problems facing global businesses.
+As such, the CFCI brings our expertise in finance, economics, corporate accountability and law together to provide an appropriate ‘hub’ to explore the synergetic and inter-disciplinary nature of such research problems.

 Our academics have demonstrated a proven track record of highly reputable academic publications and research funding working alongside an ever-growing network of academic and professional partnerships here in the UK and abroad.